Enable unprecedented levels of automation and agility with cloud computing solutions.

 This complexity can make for difficult choices.
-A fall 2016 survey by market researcher IDG, sponsored by IT services provider Datalink, found that nearly 40 percent of organizations with public cloud experience report moving public cloud workloads back on premises.
+A survey by market researcher IDG, sponsored by IT services provider Datalink, found that nearly 40 percent of organizations with public cloud experience report moving public cloud workloads back on premises.
 Of those, 55 percent cited security concerns, 52 percent cost or pricing, 45 percent manageability, and 38 percent either reliability or performance, lack of flexibility or customization, or support or service issues.

 Here are some essential questions you should ask to make the best choice about whether, when, and how cloud is right for your storage and application needs.

 A good place to start is with the nature of your data and determining the best storage location from which to provide it as quickly and securely as the business requires, while meeting security and regulatory needs.
 Data storage decisions are vital because of their implications in terms of application performance, data integrity, and data protection and restore.